suchmememanyskill/suchmememanyskill.github.io/sm.md

 ### If the game boots normally

-You haven't actually placed the modified save in the steeldiver data folder, *or* inproperly renamed the save in the steeldiver data folder, the name of the .sav file should be *00000001.sav* , **and nothing else**
+You haven't actually placed the modified save in the steeldiver data folder, *or* inproperly renamed the save in the steeldiver data folder, the name of the .sav file should be *00000001.sav* , **and nothing else**.
+(If you have trouble remembering the path where the .sav file is supposed to go, it's in Nintendo 3DS > ID0 > ID1 > title > 00040000 > regionId > data, where regionid for EU is 000d7e00, US is 000d7d00)

 ### If the game exits with an error message saying "an error occured, causing this app to forcibly close, the system will now restart"